TBXark/ChatGPT-Telegram-Workers/doc/en/CONFIG.md

 ### Custom Commands

-In addition to the commands defined by the system mentioned above, you can also customize shortcut commands.
-You can simplify certain longer commands into one-word commands.
+In addition to the instructions defined by the system mentioned above, you can also customize shortcut commands, which can simplify certain longer commands into single-word instructions.

 Custom commands use environment variables to set CUSTOM_COMMAND_XXX, where XXX is the command name, such as `CUSTOM_COMMAND_azure`, and the value is the command content, such as `/setenvs {"AI_PROVIDER": "azure"}`.
 This allows you to use `/azure` instead of `/setenvs {"AI_PROVIDER": "azure"}` for quick switching of AI providers.